 - The subcontractor’s staff (who does not need to hold a part-66 licence) must meet the authorisation criteria of the part-145 approved organisation, including the assessment of competence (knowledge, on-the-job performance and experience), continuation training and ongoing competency assessments.

 - The subcontractor’s staff must be authorised by the part-145 to issue an EASA Form 1

 The certificate of release to service and the EASA Form 1 will always be issued under the maintenance organisation approval reference.

 Release to service of NDT tasks by part-145 organisations

 Certifying staff required

 Release procedure for an NDT inspection

-The release of the works carried out on aircraft has to be performed by certifying staff holding a part-66 licence
+The release of the aircraft maintenance carried out under A class rating has to be performed by certifying staff holding a Part-66 licence.

 Please note that the release may include not only the NDT task but also the associated tasks (removal of panels, blankets, wires, re-installation, etc), or the NDT task may be part of a base maintenance check.